fidelity/spock/README.md

 * Easily Managed Parameter Groups: Each class automatically generates its own object within a single namespace.
 * Parameter Inheritance: Classes support inheritance allowing for complex configurations derived from a common base set of parameters.
+* Complex Types: Nested Lists/Tuples, List/Tuples of Enum of `@spock` classes, List of repeated `@spock` classes
 * Multiple Configuration File Types: Configurations are specified from YAML, TOML, or JSON files.
-* Hierarchical Configuration: Composed from multiple configuration files via simple include statements.
+* Hierarchical Configuration: Compose from multiple configuration files via simple include statements.
 * Command-Line Overrides: Quickly experiment by overriding a value with automatically generated command line arguments.
 * Immutable: All classes are *frozen* preventing any misuse or accidental overwrites.
-* Tractability and Reproducibility: Save currently running parameter configuration with a single chained command.
+* Tractability and Reproducibility: Save runtime parameter configuration to YAML, TOML, or JSON with a single chained command (with extra runtime info such as Git info, Python version, machine FQDN, etc).
+The saved markdown file can be used as the configuration input to reproduce prior runtime configurations.

 #### Main Contributors